jhauberg/termlike/README.md

 Termlike is not a terminal, nor is it a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

 There is no concept of a grid of cells for glyphs to be put into, or a cursor from which you print.
 There's just a surface full of pixels.
 As such, there are no restrictions on where glyphs can be put on the display surface, as long as the position can be represented as a pixel coordinate.

+This also means that glyphs, or even strings of glyphs, can be freely rotated and transformed.

 ## Usage